enogrob/chromeapps-webtools/README.md

 $ git clone https://github.com/enogrob/chromeapps-webtools.git
 ```

-As we can see a subdirectory is created for each DevOps app.
+As we can see a subdirectory is created for each WebTools app.

 ```bash
 $ ls -la